-- A. The unit passes the Housing Agency HQS inspection; - B. The family's share of rent does not exceed 40% of their monthly adjusted income;

-- C. The landlord and tenant sign the lease to include the HUD required addendum; and - D. MDHA approves the leasing of the unit.
+- A. The unit passes the Housing Agency HQS inspection; - B. The family's share of rent does not exceed 40% of their monthly adjusted income; - C. The landlord and tenant sign the lease to include the HUD required addendum; and - D. The Housing Agency approves the leasing of the unit.

-MDHA will prepare the contract when the unit is approved for tenancy.
+The Housing Agency will prepare the contract when the unit is approved for tenancy.
 Generally, the landlord, simultaneously with the signing of the lease and the HUD required tenancy addendum, will execute the contract.
-Upon receipt of the executed lease and the signed contract by the landlord, MDHA will execute the contract.
-MDHA will not pay any housing assistance to the owner until the contract is executed.
+Upon receipt of the executed lease and the signed contract by the landlord, the Housing Agency will execute the contract.
+The Housing Agency will not pay any housing assistance to the owner until the contract is executed.